-On June 15, 2009, the Corporation filed an application with the OEB seeking an electricity distribution license for a new wholly owned legal entity in which the Corporation intends to transfer the street lighting activities currently performed by TH Energy.
+On June 15, 2009, the Corporation filed an application with the OEB seeking an electricity distribution license for a new wholly owned legal entity to which the Corporation intends to transfer the street lighting assets of TH Energy.
 Concurrently, the Corporation filed another application with the OEB seeking approval for the merger of LDC and the new legal entity.
-The main objective of these applications is to transfer the street lighting activities to the regulated electricity distribution activities of LDC to increase the overall safety of the related infrastructure.
-The Corporation intends to move forward with the transfer of the street lighting activities from TH Energy to the new legal entity and subsequent merger only if the OEB approves both applications described above.
+The main objective of these applications is to transfer the street lighting assets to the regulated electricity distribution activities of LDC to increase the overall safety of the related infrastructure.
+The Corporation intends to move forward with the transfer of the street lighting assets from TH Energy to the new legal entity and subsequent merger only if the OEB approves both applications described above.